-To begin our story of the French Bulldog we must first investigate the origins of the Bulldog breed itself which took place in 13th century England.
-The original Bulldog was taller, leaner and with a longer snout than the contemporary breed we all easily recognize as the English Bulldog.
-The 13th century dog was bred from the Mastiff breed brought from central Asia most likely during military campaigns against the continent of Europe.
-The exact breeding line is not well known but the motivations were—to breed a dog with ferocity and stubbornness to be used in a sport known as bull baiting - where the Bulldog would grab onto the nose of a bull and control it for sport or corralling.
+To begin our story of the French bulldog, we must first investigate the origins of the bulldog breed itself, which took place in 13th century England.
+The original bulldog was taller, leaner, and had a longer snout than the contemporary breed we all easily recognize as the English bulldog.
+The 13th century dog was bred from the Mastiff breed brought from Central Asia, most likely during military campaigns against the continent of Europe.
+The exact breeding line is not well known, but the motivations were—to breed a dog with ferocity and stubbornness to be used in a sport known as bull baiting, where the bulldog would grab onto the nose of a bull and control it for sport or corralling.

-It is also of interesting note that the Bulldog was exported from England to Germany in the 19th century where it was used to create the modern Boxer breed.
+It is also of interesting to note that the bulldog was exported from England to Germany in the 19th century, where it was used to create the modern Boxer breed.

 Colorful as the origins of the breed may be, the French Bulldog can make a wonderful companion for the right owner.

-Even though the breed is not known for barking they will alert their owner to people or animals encroaching on their territory.
-A bark and whine will accompany your frenchie from door to window following the action outside.
-The frenchie may carry a bark but not a bite—they are extremely friendly with people and if socialized correctly will accept strangers willingly.
+Even though the breed is not known for barking, they will alert their owner to people or animals encroaching on their territory.
+A bark and whine will accompany your frenchie from door to window as they follow the action outside.
+The frenchie may carry a bark but not a bite—they are extremely friendly with people.
+If socialized correctly, they will accept strangers willingly.
 A pat and a back rub are common pleasures.

-The breed is not known for excessive shedding with a minor amount of short hairs coming loose - a weekly vacuum will keep your house none the worse for wear.
+The breed is not known for excessive shedding; only a minor amount of short hairs will come loose.
+A weekly vacuum will keep your house none the worse for wear.